 14. What is the Tablet PC?

 The Tablet PC is a laptop computer with a display that spins and an “inking” or pen component.
 Textbooks, homework assignments, and student grades are accessible through Schoology, LanSchool, and PowerSchool using the Tablet PC.
 You will use the Tablet PC to write or type notes, highlight textbooks, do homework assignments, and write papers all in the same place, maximizing your organization.
 You will also use the Tablet PC to communicate with your teachers, collaborate on projects with fellow students, and stay up to date with sports and extracurricular activities.

 15. Where do students who attend Saint Ursula Academy live?

 Students who attend Saint Ursula Academy come from more than 80 different grade schools and over 40 different zip codes.
 Students live all over the greater Cincinnati area, including Indiana and Kentucky.

 16. What is the lunch program like?

 The Bulldog Fresh Market provides a variety of fresh, healthy and delicious meals prepared onsite daily.
-A salad bar is available as well as various wraps, sandwiches, kitchen chips, and healthy fountain drink choices as well as a featured hot main course each day.
-The cookies are delicious!
+Students can purchase a meal, which includes an entree and drink, or individual items.
+A salad bar and various wraps and sandwiches are available in addition to the featured hot main course each day.